Tech’s racial equity task force works to bridge racial gaps

 “Because of the intentionality of our president and the passionate, diligent and highly astute group of individuals who comprise the Racial Equity Task Force, I believe Tech will make noticeable strides toward racial equity in the near future,” Owens said.

-The task force members serving are Margo Dirkson, 2020-21 chairperson of the Commission on the Status of Blacks; Charria Campbell, Multicultural Affairs and Leona Lusk Officer Black Cultural Center director; Harry Ingle, director of Diversity, Recruitment, and Student Success in the College of Engineering; Krystal Akehinmi, assistant professor of history and member of the Commission on the Status of Blacks; Marcus King, assistant men’s basketball coach; and Stephen Keller, director of Admissions, and George Chitiyo, professor of educational research and evaluation.
+The task force members serving are Margo Dirkson, 2020-21 chairperson of the Commission on the Status of Blacks; Charria Campbell, Intercultural Affairs and Leona Lusk Officer Black Cultural Center director; Harry Ingle, director of Diversity, Recruitment, and Student Success in the College of Engineering; Krystal Akehinmi, assistant professor of history and member of the Commission on the Status of Blacks; Marcus King, assistant men’s basketball coach; and Stephen Keller, director of Admissions, and George Chitiyo, professor of educational research and evaluation.